 A full international since 2012, Mane has earned over 50 caps for Senegal and represented them at three Africa Cup of Nations tournaments and the 2018 FIFA World Cup.
 In 2017–18, Mane finished as the joint Premier League top scorer with Mohamed Salah (his Liverpool teammate) as well as Pierre-Emerick Aubameyang with ten goals.
 Furthermore, in February 2020, Mane was named one of the 100 most influential people by Time magazine.

 2. Son Heung-min

-Son Heung-min is a South Korean professional footballer who plays as a winger or a forward for Premier League club Tottenham Hotspur and the South Korea national team.
+Son Heung-min is a South Korean professional footballer who plays as a winger or a forward for the Premier League club Tottenham Hotspur and the South Korean national team.
 Having made his senior international debut in 2010 at age 18, Son also became South Korea’s youngest player to reach 100 caps in 2019.
-He has represented his country at every level since under-17, winning a bronze medal at the 2012 Summer Olympics and reaching the semi-finals of the 2011 AFC Asian Cup and 2018 FIFA World Cup.
+He has represented his country at every level since under 17, winning a bronze medal at the 2012 Summer Olympics and reaching the semi-finals of the 2011 AFC Asian Cup and 2018 FIFA World Cup.

 Son was named Asian Young Footballer of the Year in 2011 and 2012 and became the first player to win it twice.
 He also ranked in the AFC Champions League XI on four occasions.
 In 2013, Son won Player of the Year, Players’ Player of the Year, and Top Scorer awards at Hamburg.
 Later he transferred to the English club Tottenham Hotspur in 2015 for £22 million.
 This deal made him the most expensive Asian player in history.
 Son is also the second-best left-winger in Premier League history and holds records for most goals scored in one match (5 goals) by any player ever in Premier League.